Sunil-9647/DevOps/day1-linux-basics.md

 	cd [path_or_dirctory]

 #### `mkdir` Make Directory:
-mkdir command used to creates a new directory.
+mkdir command used to creates a new directory.<br>
 Syntax:
 	mkdir [options] directory_name1 directory_name2...

-#### `touch`
+#### `touch`:
 touch command used to creates a new empty filein a specific directory.
-Commonly used to create config or log files quickly.
+Commonly used to create config or log files quickly.<br>
 Syntax:
 	touch [options] [path_and_filename]

-#### `echo`
+#### `echo`:
 echo command used to print text in your command as a terminal output.
-Often used in scripts and quick file creation.
+Often used in scripts and quick file creation.<br>
 Syntax:
 	echo [options] [text]

 #### `cat` concatination:
-cat command used to concatenates files and prints it on the standard output.
+cat command used to concatenates files and prints it on the standard output.<br>
 Syntax:
 	cat [file_name]

 #### `rm` Remove:
 rm command is used to remove/delete the file from the directory.
-You must have the write permission for the folder or use 'sudo'.
+You must have the write permission for the folder or use 'sudo'.<br>
 Syntax:
 	rm [options] file1 file2...

 #### `cp` Copy:
 cp command is used to copy files from one location to another.
-If the destination is an existing file, then the file is overwritten; If the destination is an existing directory, the file is copied into the directory (the directory is not overwritten).
+If the destination is an existing file, then the file is overwritten; If the destination is an existing directory, the file is copied into the directory (the directory is not overwritten).<br>
 Syntax:
 	cp file1 file2 [target_path]